I’ve been getting quite a few questions about raw liver for dogs, including:

 When they’re raw, they’re super soft and pliable.

 Alternative: Liver Dog Treats

-If you’re not crazy about handling raw liver, you can also treat your pup with store-bought dehydrated or freeze-dried liver dog treats.
+If you’re not crazy about handling raw liver, you can also treat your pup with store-bought freeze-dried liver dog treats.

 Make sure that they’re single-ingredient treats made with just liver!